 The Association also participates in a defined contribution Farm Credit Benefits Alliance (FCBA) 401(k) Plan (401(k) Plan), which qualifies as a 401(k) plan as defined by the Internal Revenue Code.
 For employees hired on or prior to December 31, 2002, the Association contributes \$0.50 for each \$1.00 of the employee's first 6.00 percent of contribution (based on total compensation) up to the maximum employer contribution of 3.00 percent of total compensation.
 For employees hired on or after January 1, 2003, the Association contributes \$1.00 for each \$1.00 of the employee's first 6.00 percent of contribution up to the maximum employer contribution of 6.00 percent of total compensation.
 Employee deferrals are not to exceed the maximum deferral as determined and adjusted by the Internal Revenue Service.
 The 401(k) Plan costs are expensed as funded.
-Employer contributions to this plan included in salaries and employee benefit costs were \$363, \$333, and \$298 for the years ended December 31, 2017, 2016, and 2015, respectively.
-Beginning in 2015, contributions include additional amounts related to the discontinuation of the CB Plan as discussed above.
+Employer contributions to this plan included in salaries and employee benefit costs were \$379, \$363, and \$333 for the years ended December 31, 2018, 2017, and 2016, respectively.
+Beginning in 2015, contributions include an additional 3.00 percent of eligible compensation for employees hired after December 31, 2002.

 FASB guidance further requires the determination of the fair value of plan assets and recognition of actuarial gains and losses, prior service costs or credits, and transition assets or obligations as a component of AOCI.
 Under the guidance, these amounts are subsequently recognized as components of net periodic benefit costs over time.
-For 2017, 2016, and 2015,

-\$(7), \$7 and \$33, respectively, has been recognized as a net debit and net credits to AOCI to reflect these elements.
+For 2018, 2017, and 2016, \$38, \$(7) and \$7, respectively, has been recognized as a net credit, a net debit, and a net credit to AOCI to reflect these elements.

-The supplemental retirement plan is unfunded and had a projected benefit obligation of \$409 and a net under-funded status of \$409 at December 31, 2017.
-Net periodic pension cost was \$32, \$33, and \$34 for 2017, 2016, and 2015, respectively.
-Assumptions used to determine the projected benefit obligation as of December 31, 2017 included a discount rate of 3.75 percent.
+The supplemental retirement plan is unfunded and had a projected benefit obligation of \$374 and a net under-funded status of \$374 at December 31, 2018.
+Expenses of the nonqualified plan included in noninterest expenses were \$32, \$32, and \$33 for 2018, 2017, and 2016, respectively.
+Assumptions used to determine the projected benefit obligation as of December 31, 2018 included a discount rate of 4.40 percent.

-Additional information for the above may be found in Note 9 in the Notes to the Combined Financial Statements of AgFirst Farm Credit Bank and District Associations' Annual Report and the Notes to the Annual Information Statement of the Farm Credit System.
+Additional information for the above may be found in the Notes to the Annual Information Statement of the Farm Credit System.